-- 3) Verifying with IT specialists the accurate implementation of the ECL computation methodology into the IT computation systems, including: - testing of general IT controls regarding data sources and computation of ECL; - sample-based assessment of the credit quality and stage allocation; - sample-based testing of ECL computation. - 4) We have assessed whether the significant information on ECLs related to loans and advances to customers presented in the financial statements is adequate, in accordance with the applicable IFRS requirements.
+- 3) Verifying with IT specialists the accurate implementation of the ECL computation methodology into the IT computation systems, including: - testing of general IT controls regarding data sources; - sample-based assessment of the credit quality and stage allocation; - sample-based testing of ECL computation.

-Deloitte
+Deloitte.